huggingface/transformers/examples/rag/README.md

         --gold_data_path path/to/output/biencoder-nq-dev.pages \ # a dataset containing ground truth answers for samples from the evaluation_set
         --predictions_path path/to/retrieval_preds.tsv  \ # name of file where predictions will be stored
         --eval_mode retrieval \ # indicates whether we're performing retrieval evaluation or e2e evaluation
+        --k 1 # parameter k for the precision@k metric
     ```

 ## End-to-end evaluation

 We support two formats of the gold data file (controlled by the `gold_data_mode` parameter):
-- `qa` - where a single line in the following format: `input [tab] output_list`, e.g.:
+- `qa` - where a single line has the following format: `input [tab] output_list`, e.g.:
 ```
 who is the owner of reading football club	['Xiu Li Dai', 'Dai Yongge', 'Dai Xiuli', 'Yongge Dai']
 ```
-- `ans` - where a single line of the gold file contains a single expected output string, e.g.:
+- `ans` - where a single line contains a single expected answer, e.g.:
 ```
 Xiu Li Dai
 ```

-Predictions of the model will be saved under the path specified by the `predictions_path` parameter.
-If the path already exists, the script will use these predictions to calculate metrics.
+Predictions of the model for the samples from the `evaluation_set` will be saved under the path specified by the `predictions_path` parameter.
+If this path already exists, the script will use saved predictions to calculate metrics.
 Add `--recalculate` parameter to force the script to perform inference from scratch.

 An example e2e evaluation run could look as follows:
 ```bash
 python examples/rag/eval_rag.py \
     --model_name_or_path facebook/rag-sequence-nq \